ConnectyCube/android-messenger-app/README.md

 3. Follow to <https://admin.connectycube.com> and create users in **Users** module.
 Then put to the **app/src/main/assets/user_configiration.json** file at least 2 and max 5 users with format *[\"login\":{\"password\":userId}]*, for ex. *"userchatLogin1":{"userchatPassword1":310}*.

+4. To setup push notifications, do the following:
+- get and set Server Key [FCM](https://developers.connectycube.com/android/push-notifications?id=configure-firebase-project-and-api-key) in ConnectyCube Dashboard
-4. For offline pushes setup server key [FCM](https://developers.connectycube.com/android/push-notifications?id=configure-firebase-project-and-api-key), define **sender_id** (your sender id from google console) in string resource and put your **google-services.json** to module package, also uncomment *apply plugin: 'com.google.gms.google-services'* line in app module **build.gradle** file.
+- define **sender_id** (your sender id from google console) in string resource and put your **google-services.json** to module package
+- uncomment *apply plugin: 'com.google.gms.google-services'* line in app module **build.gradle** file.

 For more information look at <https://developers.connectycube.com/android/push-notifications>

 5. Run project.